 This is the one that was my twin-mom lifesaver and my all time favorite vitamins for women.
 I still take it today, alternating with the regular multivitamin (I’m cheap, remember?).
 It’s a great choice for prenatal and postpartum moms because it adds omega 3’s and lots of extra B vitamins for energy, as well as a probiotic to help gut health and even immunity.

 Omega 3’s benefit many parts of the body, particularly heart and brain health.
 This includes memory, mood, and even behavioral or mental issues.
 Some studies have found they may decrease menstrual pain.
 Benefits of B vitamins for women can include improved mood and energy.

 This is not intended to replace advice from medical professionals.

 For any year, Vitamin C, Vitamin D and Zinc are some of the best immune boosting vitamins you can have on hand to boost your body’s first line of defense.
 With any multivitamin you take, always check the label to see what percent of daily value of these three nutrients it includes.
 The multivitamins I recommended above have more than 100% of each, but I also decided to get some separate Zinc, Vitamin C and Vitamin D tablets to have on hand in case any family members get sick.

-I also decided to grab this new 2020 triple defense immunity blend to have.
+I also decided to grab this new triple defense immunity blend to have.
 Again, I love that it is tested for effectiveness, and according to the label was shown to “boost Natural Killer cell activity by 3x and increase lymphocyte proliferation by 5.8x.”
 In other words, it increased the body’s natural immune response!
-And with Vitamin C, D, and elderberry, I think it will be a great “oh no” option if any of us think we have the virus.
+And with Vitamin C, D, and elderberry, I think it will be a great option if any of us start to get sick.
 (I would add extra zinc too).
 You can find other good immune system products here.

 Here’s that $10 off coupon link one more time, and please feel free to ask if you have any questions or want more recommendations on what to choose.